microsoft/GraphEngine/doc/TSL/accessor.md

 ### Design Rationale

-{{site.name}} has a distributed in-memory infrastructure called Memory Cloud.
+GE has a distributed in-memory infrastructure called Memory Cloud.
 The memory cloud is composed of a set of memory trunks.
 Each machine in the cluster hosts 256 memory trunks.
 The reason we partition a machine's local memory space into multiple memory trunks